Volt France: Policies

 The main focus of Volt is the reform and further development of the European Union, which should become more transparent and participatory.
-The party wants to make the structures of the EU more democratic and have the EU President elected directly.
+The party wants to make the structures of the EU more democratic, have the EU President elected directly and a european government.
 The European Parliament should be given the right of initiative to enact laws itself and establish majority decisions in the European Council instead of unanimity.

 This is to be accompanied by a common European security and defence policy, the promotion of the green economy and the strengthening of workers' rights.

 Volt criticised the implementation of the pension reform and called for the continuation of debates in parliament and the organisation of public debates like the one on climate change in order to build public consensus and greater solidarity between generations.

+The party is in favour of an accelerated ecological transformation and a sustainable economy with a focus on small and medium-sized enterprises.
+Volt is in favour of expanding Erasmus and promoting culture.
+Migration should be controlled at European level and EU countries should stand together in solidarity.

 History

 Volt France was founded in February 2018 and officially registered as a party in August of the same year.
-The motivation for the founding was increasing populism throughout Europe, which worried the founders and culminated in Brexit.
+The motivation for the founding was rising populism throughout Europe, which worried the founders and culminated in Brexit.
 Therefore, they felt it was their responsibility to take action to move Europe forward.

 The party initially planned to contest the 2019 European elections with Colombe Cahen-Salvador and Louis Drounau as leading candidates and drew up a list for this.
 However, due to a lack of funding, the party was unable to contest.
 For the first time, the party contested the 2020 local elections in different cities.

 In October 2021, Fabiola Conti and Sven Franck were elected as chairpersons.
+Cécile Richard and Adrien Copros were elected as their successors in September 2023.